gravitystorm/openstreetmap-carto/CONTRIBUTING.md

 ## Map Icon Guidelines

-Design Guidelines
-* SVG only
-* flat meaning a single colour, no gradients, no outlines
+* All new icons must be SVG format only.
+The SVG must be saved as standards compliant SVG without any prioprietery tags.
+In Inksapce software, you will need to Save As...
+Plain SVG format.
+* Icons must be use fills and not outlines.
+* Use a single color, typically black, for the fill portion of the icon.
+MSS (Map Style Sheets) replaces the single color with the appropriate thematic color.
-* common canvas size, which is usually 14x14 px
+* Use a common canvas size, which is usually 14x14 px.
-* single point of view and avoid use of perspective where possible

-Best Practices
+* Draw a simple siloutte of the subject with an "on the shelf" perspective.
-* align to pixel grid
+* Align vectors to the pixel grid.
-* clean design, so reduced complexity where possible
+* Make a clean design, so reduced complexity where possible.

+### External Icon Design Resources
+These are resources with some helpful information about icon design.
+These resources may have a different goal or philosophy and should not be held as authoritative sources for this project's icon design.
+* [Maki Icons Design Guidelines](https://www.mapbox.com/maki-icons/guidelines/) has some great illustrations of a well designed icon.
+* [GNOME Icon Design Guildelines](https://developer.gnome.org/hig/stable/icons-and-artwork.html.en) has some great concepts about general icon design, but color ideas do not apply to this project.

 ## Pull requests